 - Keep yourself busy, taking up new hobbies that would not have been shared with your cat.

 - Consider grief therapy or counseling.
-Pet-Loss has a list of support hotlines by state.
+In addition, Pet-Loss has a list of support hotlines by state.

 - Memorialize your pet in some way.
-Donate to a charity or shelter in her name or get a commemorative decoration.
+For example, donate to a shelter in its name or get a commemorative decoration.

-- Volunteer at a no-kill cat shelter, or animal charity.
-Making a difference to other feline’s lives may ease your heartache.
+- Volunteer at a no-kill cat shelter or animal charity.
+Making a difference in other feline’s lives may ease your heartache.

 Don’t rush into getting a new pet.
 All cats are different, and none will be able to ‘replace’ your previous companion.
-When your heart has healed, you’ll build a happy life with a new cat.
+However, when your heart has healed, you’ll build a happy life with a new cat.

 Euthanasia is never a welcome decision, but sadly, it’s sometimes the only choice.
-It’s inevitable that you’ll question yourself, and you may even feel that you killed your pet.
+You’ll inevitably question yourself, and you may even feel that you killed your pet.
 Remember that this is NOT the case.